cchitsiang/awesome-stars/topics.md

 - [analogrelay/MaVeriCk](https://github.com/analogrelay/MaVeriCk) - ASP.Net MVC Content Management System
 - [analogrelay/ReviewR](https://github.com/analogrelay/ReviewR) - SCM-agnostic Code Review Tool, very much in-progress.
 - [assertchris/tutorial-laravel-4-real-time-chat](https://github.com/assertchris/tutorial-laravel-4-real-time-chat) -
-- [AutoFixture/AutoFixture](https://github.com/AutoFixture/AutoFixture) - AutoFixture is an open source library for .NET designed to minimize the 'Arrange' phase of your unit tests in order to maximize maintainability.
-Its primary goal is to allow developers to focus on wha
 - [mwrock/RequestReduce](https://github.com/mwrock/RequestReduce) - Instantly makes your .net website faster by reducing the number and size of requests with almost no effort.
 - [Lekensteyn/apk-downloader](https://github.com/Lekensteyn/apk-downloader) - APK Downloader Chrome Extension
 - [maxpavlov/jQuery-File-Upload.MVC3](https://github.com/maxpavlov/jQuery-File-Upload.MVC3) - An example of how to use jQuery-File-Upload plugin with ASP.NET MVC3